SweetysimA/Sharing-Books/README.md

 <strong>ii.</strong> Priotizing features and functionalities for each iteration on their importance.

 ## 3.Designing:

 <strong>i.</strong> Desinging the architecture and user interface for sharing books.

 ## 4.Implementation:
  Developing the functionalities outlined in the design phase.

 ## 5.Testing:
-     various levels, including unit testing, integration testing, and system testing.
+ Various levels, including unit testing, integration testing, and system testing.

 ## 6.Review and Evaluation:
-<strong>i.Review the implemented features within each iteration.</strong>
+<strong>i.
+Review the implemented features within each iteration.</strong>

-<strong>ii.Evaluate whether the functionality aligns with the initial requirements and if any adjustments are needed.</strong>
+<strong>ii.
+Evaluate whether the functionality aligns with the initial requirements and if any adjustments are needed.</strong>

 ## 7.Feedback Incorporation: